psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729488-99fcf79a-d046-4a61-8c2b-ba4019b6c5cf.png)

-*Figure 84: Bar plot and sub plots to display the milk production in all the categorized regions of Nepal.*
+*Figure: Bar plot and sub plots to display the milk production in all the categorized regions of Nepal.*

 All the above subplots are divided into five different regions of Nepal